-Houston Kiltmakers store is located on the West coast of Scotland in the town of Paisley, which lies on the outskirts of Glasgow, 5 minutes’ drive from Glasgow Airport.
+Houston Kiltmakers store is located in the historical weaving town of Paisley.
 If you are visiting the shop why not check out some of the great tourist destinations on our doorstep!
-There is a wealth of attractions in Paisley, with many linked to the towns historical weaving past.
+There is a wealth of attractions in Paisley, with many posing great cultural and historical significance.

 What to see in Paisley